rubenstorm/wpms-network-global-inserts/README.md

 This plugin is strongly based on the code `WPMS Global Content` from `Neerav Dobaria`.
-I really liked that plugin, but i thought it could do more, so i added some things that i also can insert adsense accross a Wordpress 3.3 network installation.
+I really liked that plugin, but i thought it could do more, so i added some things that it also can insert adsense accross a Wordpress 3.3 network installation.

 License